 If necessary, the Office will report to the Legislative Assembly which Government agencies it was unable to audit.
-When this is necessary, the Office is concerned with the impact this message has on public confidence in the system of Government.
+When this is necessary, the Office is concerned with the impact of this message on public confidence in the system of Government.

-3.0 Annual Work Plan for 2018-19 and Supporting Schedules
+3.0 Annual Work Plan for 2019-20 and Supporting Schedules